MetPX/sarracenia/doc/Prog.rst

   class File_RxPipe(object):

       def __init__(self,parent):
+          parent.declare_option( 'file_rxpipe_name' ):

+      def on_start(self,parent):
           if not hasattr(parent,'file_rxpipe_name'):
               parent.logger.error("Missing file_rxpipe_name parameter")
               return
           self.rxpipe = open( parent.file_rxpipe_name[0], "w" )

-      def perform(self, parent):
+      def on_file(self, parent):
           self.rxpipe.write( parent.new_file + "\n" )
           self.rxpipe.flush()
           return None

-  rxpipe =File_RxPipe(self)

-  self.on_file=rxpipe.perform
+  self.plugin = 'File_RxPipe'

 With this fragment of python, when sr_subscribe is first called, it ensures that a pipe named npipe is opened in the specified directory by executing the __init__ function within the declared RxPipe python class.
-Then, whenever a file reception is completed, the assignment of *self.on_file* ensures that the rx.perform function is called.
+Then, whenever a file reception is completed, the assignment of *self.on_file* ensures that the rx.on_file function is called.

-The rxpipe.perform function just writes the name of the file dowloaded to the named pipe.
+The rxpipe.on_file function just writes the name of the file dowloaded to the named pipe.
 The use of the named pipe renders data reception asynchronous from data processing.   as shown in the previous example, one can then start a single task *do_something* which processes the list of files fed as standard input to it, from a named pipe.

 In the examples above, file reception and processing are kept entirely separate.
 If there is a problem with processing, the file reception directories will fill up, potentially growing to an unwieldy size and causing many practical difficulties.
 When a plugin such as on_file is used, the processing of each file downloaded is run before proceeding to the next file.